keeeal/keeeal.github.io/_posts/2019-12-28-procedurally-generating-puzzles-with-openscad-and-python.md

 ### Corners

 Finally, we need to give values to the array's corner elements.
 But hang on, weren't the corners given random values in the last step?
 Why are those values not good enough?
-Well, there are two reasons.
-The last step only considered the values of two faces that meet at the edge, while at a corner there are three.
+There are two reasons.
+The last step only considered the values of two faces that meet at each edge, while at a corner there are three.
 But, more importantly, it is currently possible for a corner element to be disconnected from its face!
 Consider the following example:

 ![puzzle-cube-004](/img/puzzle-cube-004.png)

 The element in the top right corner is not connected to the rest of the green-coloured face!
-To solve this, we must choose the value of each corner randomly from the value of neighbouring elements.
+To solve this, we must choose the value of each corner randomly from the values of neighbouring elements.
 This ensures that each corner remains connected to a puzzle piece.

 In the code, we visit each of the 8 corners by again considering the index extremes of each axis.
-A delta array provides a way of iterating through all neighbouring elements.
+A delta array provides a way of getting the values of all neighbouring elements.
 A python set is used to remove duplicates, ensuring that having two neighbours of the same value doesn't double the probability of that value being chosen, although this is not strictly necessary.
 The code is as follows:

 ```python
 for idx in product((0, -1), (0, -1), (0, -1)):